viktorexe/Territorial-Cults/README.md

 ## 📞 Stuck?
 Need Backup?

-- Drop an issue on GitHub and I'll help you out
+- Drop an issue on GitHub and I'll help you out or join our [discord](https://discord.gg/HvF5QnqtHN)
 - Check the [docs](https://territorialcults.vercel.app) (they're actually readable, I promise)
-- Support server coming soon where we can all vibe together!

 ---